jilleb/mib2-toolbox/README.md

 # Requirements
 - Read the entire readme
 - At least 1 healthy set of brains
 - An MIB2 HIGH or MIB2.5 HIGH infotainment unit.
 It will **not** work on MIB1 or MIB2 Standard units.
 Discover Media / Compostion Media is not MIB2 HIGH!
+For MIB2 Standard see the [olli991/mib-std2-pq-zr-toolbox](https://github.com/olli991/mib-std2-pq-zr-toolbox) project.
 - 1 empty, **FAT32 formatted** SD-card, with enough space.
 Everything bigger than 1GB is fine
 - Some place to save your backups